Employees

 Our health and safety managers conduct safety patrols in our workplaces to anticipate and instruct on risks detrimental to employees’ health.

 An industrial doctor and a health nurse pay monthly visits to inspect our workplaces with us monthly, and provide instructions, mainly after checking mechanical equipment’s operational status, employees’ working positions, and the level of workload on employees.
 Inspection results are reported to the monthly health and safety committee meeting, where we share good practice and important points with one another.
 The committee also listens to comments by the industrial doctor and the health nurse to make workplaces more comfortable for employees.
-In addition, the committee holds health and safety seminars by an industrial physician and a health nurse to provide a better work environment for our employees (A total of 232 employees attended the seminars in FY2021).
+In addition, the committee holds health and safety seminars by an industrial physician and a health nurse to provide a better work environment for our employees .

 Preventing infectious diseases